 Volume = Length × Width × Depth

-Total hours required = Total volume ÷ Excavation rate
+Total hours = Total volume ÷ Excavation rate

 Subscribe